peter-evance/demo-efarm/efarm/README.md

 ## Usage

-Once the development server is running, you can access the eFarm app on `http://localhost:8000/`.
+Once the development server is running, you can access the efarm app on `http://localhost:8000/`.
 From here, you can navigate to the different apps and models to view and manage data relevant to your farm.

 ## Feedback

-I value your feedback on how we can improve the eFarm project.
+I value your feedback on how we can improve the efarm project.

 ## Contributing

-I welcome contributions to the eFarm project.
+I welcome contributions to the efarm project.
 Please read [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## License